A kg of beef for a maund of paddy!

 "We had no idea about the prices being fixed by the government," said Mostafa Mia, a trader.

-"The price of paddy was Tk 32 per kilo as of this [yesterday] morning.
+Asma Ul Hosna, food controller in Gazipur, said, "The price of paddy was Tk 32 per kilo as of this [Tuesday] morning.
 I am unaware of the fact that the farmers are not getting proper prices, as I am new here.
-However, I will look into the matter," said Asma Ul Hosna, food controller in Gazipur.
+However, I will look into the matter."

 Comments